-Live chat training tips
+Live chat training tips for customer service

 Professional and authentic interaction with customers goes far beyond the opportunity to make a sale or answer an enquiry.

 It helps to build a lasting relationship with the customer, inspire future communication and create fans and advocates of your brand.

 Maria Lebed, from Live Chat provider ProvideSupport offers some guidelines below on how a customer service agent can best handle the major key points in a live chat conversation.

 Live chat training tips for your call centre